basnijholt/nijho.lt/content/post/jev-mindroom/index.md

 So I recently added [adaptive participation](https://docs.mindroom.chat/configuration/#adaptive-agent-participation): an agent that has already replied in a thread decides on its own whether to answer an untagged message.
 I first used an LLM as the judge, GPT-5.6 Luna on low reasoning.
 A yes-or-no question like "should this agent respond?" is exactly what Jev is for, so it [became the second backend](https://github.com/mindroom-ai/mindroom/pull/2169).
+Compared with Luna, it is about ten times cheaper and ten times faster, and if I believe the benchmarks, you also get more intelligence.

 ## "Thanks" should not stop the agent